 The truth: Higher premiums may not be worth the trade-off

 A lower deductible might seem like an attractive option, as it reduces your out-of-pocket expenses in the event of a claim.
-However, this often comes at the cost of higher premiums.
+However, this often comes at the cost of higher premiums, and deductibles are a cost of insurance that should be clearly explained.

 It’s crucial to weigh the potential savings from a lower deductible against the increased premiums you’ll pay over the life of your policy.